Date of Award:

 Doctor of Philosophy (PhD)

-Mason, Mark Daniel, "A Phenomenological Study of Professional Identity Change in Released-time Seminary Teachers" (2012).
-All Graduate Theses and Dissertations.
-Paper 1289.
+Mason, Mark Daniel, "A Phenomenological Study of Professional Identity Change in Released-Time Seminary Teachers" (2012).
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
+1289.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .